2/13/2025

 Chief Executive Officer

-Thanks.
 Sure.
-So I think I would like to take your question to a little bit of a bigger question.
-I think that will frame exactly what we're trying to ask.
-I think the question is how per guy are thinking about growth?
-And there is a very important piece that lends into that, that is actually building the budget or the guidance as you see it now and giving us the north star of what we're solving for over the cycle.
-So the long story short of it is that we perceive ourselves as a network.
-When you perceive yourself as a network and not an originator, what we're actually providing or the way we grow is either to get more customers, our lending partners, or to sell to our lending partners more products, such as the pre-screen that Sanjeev has shared over the phone call and there are many more.
+So I think I would like to take your question to a little bit of bigger question.
+I think that will frame exactly what you're trying to ask.
+I think the question is how Pagaya thinking about growth?
+And there is a very important piece that lend into that that is actually building the budget or the guidance as you see now and giving us the north star of what we're solving for over the cycle.
+The long story short of it is that we perceive ourselves as a network.
+When you perceive yourself as a network and not an originator, what we're actually providing or the way we grow is either to get more customers, our lending partners, or to sell to our lending partners more products, such as the pre-screen that Sanjeev has shared over the phone call, and there are many more.
 When you take these top of the funnel type of growth activities, which are not driven by changes so much in macro, we are trying to build an over the cycle business that would provide products and services that are relevant to lenders in any environment.
-And that we think about it as a steady state of growth of a 20% CAGR over the cycle, regardless of the different pieces.
-And we'll not bore you on this phone call, but there are many other factors that in different environments are balancing themselves out to make sure that only the relevant piece is the increase of the top of the funnel, which is how much we are solving for our partners and the different products to our partners.
-Inside of that, the levers or the way you can think about it or the pulls and the push are how good our models are and therefore we are progressing them.
-How good are the products and how much we can sell off them?
+We think about it as a steady state of growth of a 20% CAGR over the cycle regardless of the different pieces and we'll not bore you on this phone call but there are many other factors that in different environments are balancing themselves out to make sure that only the relevant piece is the increase of the top of the funnel, which is how much we are solving for our partners and the different products to our partners.
+Inside of that, the levers or the way you can think about it or the pulls and the push are how good our models are and therefore we are progressing them How good are the products and how much we can sell of them?
 How good the team is executing into getting more partners?
-How cheap our cost of capital is so we can actually later sell the loans in a more profitable way or in the same time could approve more loans because our cost of capital is lower.
-But I think the more interesting piece and that I would love Sanjeev to take is how our customer's needs have changed that is really talking to the maturity of the company and the stages.
+How cheap our cost of capital is so we can actually later sell the loans? in a more profitable way or in the same time could approve more loans because our cost of capital is lower.
+But I think the more interesting piece, and that I would love Sanjeev to take, is how our customers' needs have changed that is really talking to the maturity of the company and the strategy.
 Sanjeev, you want to take it?

 speaker